To provide great examples of integrity I only need to draw on my experiences as a Marine.

 Well the Good Samaritan not only stops but he applies the medicine of that time, which would have been very valuable.
 He places the injured man onto his animal which would have required him to walk and then takes him to the next town and makes sure he is taken care of.
 The Good Samaritan not only pays for the lodging for the injured man, but tells the Innkeeper that he will pay any additional money due when he returns.

-Do you have that kind of Integrity?
+Speaking of examples of integrity, do you have that kind of Integrity?
 Could you put doing the right thing first over everything?
 Over being inconvenienced!
 Over giving up belongings and money!
 Over prejudices!
 Over risking your own safety!

 What Jesus was saying to all of us that reads this story, is that we are to become the Good Samaritan to everyone!
 Everyone is our Neighbor!
 Our neighbor is that guy that just cut you off at the last intersection!
 Our neighbor is that young boy from a foreign country that is living in a tent with nothing to eat!
 It is a very hard standard to live up to.
 The only way we can do this is with Jesus himself helping us.
 By accepting him as your Personal Savior!
 That is the only way you can become like The Good Samaritan!
 You can’t do it on your own!